Krakaw/wallet-decoder/README.md

 ## Deployment

 The project is automatically deployed to GitHub Pages when changes are pushed to the main branch.
-The deployment files are stored in the `docs` directory.
+The deployment process:

+1. Builds the WASM module
+2. Copies the built files to the docs directory
+3. Deploys the contents to the gh-pages branch

+To enable GitHub Pages:
+1. Go to your repository settings
+2. Navigate to "Pages" in the sidebar
+3. Select "Deploy from a branch" as the source
+4. Select the "gh-pages" branch and "/docs (docs)" folder
+5. Click Save

 ## Usage